Genoa: Climate

+Demographics

+As of 2026, the population is 566,247, of which 48.2% are males, and 51.8% are females.
+Minors make up 13.0% of the population, and seniors make up 28.9%.
+The city is characterised by rapid aging and a long history of demographic decline that has shown a partial slowdown in the last decade.

+Immigration

+As of 2025, immigrants make up 15.5% of the population.
+The 5 largest foreign countries of birth are Ecuador, Albania, Morocco, Romania, and Bangladesh.

 Government

 Municipal government

 The Municipal Council of Genoa is currently led by a center-left coalition headed by Silvia Salis as mayor.
 She was elected in May 2025.

 Administrative subdivision

 The city of Genoa is subdivided into nine municipi (administrative districts), as approved by the Municipal Council in 2007.